Ford County Good Citizens Award winners named

 Nathan Kallal of Gibson City is the son of Bruce and Stephanie Kallal.
 His high school activities and accomplishments have included Interact, Student Council, FBLA, FLA, Spanish Club, Freshman Mentor, Red Army, Football (Captain – senior year), Basketball, Baseball, Golf and a National Honor Society member for two years.
 His honors received include being named freshman math student of the year, Business student of the year – sophomore and junior years, and Student of the year in 2020.His community activities have included Ford-Iroquois Legion Baseball team member, youth baseball umpire and volunteering at the food pantry.
 Nathan plans to attend a four-year university to pursue an engineering degree.

-The Governor Thomas Ford chapter of NSDAR will host a program to honor the four students Sunday, April 18, 2021 at the Historical Ford County Sheriff’s Residence in Paxton, IL.
+The Governor Thomas Ford chapter of NSDAR will host a program to honor the four students April 18 at the Historical Ford County Sheriff’s Residence in Paxton.

 The DAR is a “lineage” society.This means that each member has traced her family tree back to a point of having an ancestor who supported the cause of American Independence during the years 1775 – 1783.